 Grandparents have rights that are set out by state law.
 For example, if necessary, they may seek a court order to allow them to be involved in their grandchildren’s lives.
 The level of involvement may range from seeking visitation to maintain contact with the grandchild to the adopting the grandchild.

-Whatever your concerns are, our compassionate lawyers may be able to help.
-A team of knowledgeable attorneys in Alpharetta understands grandparents’ rights and how to advocate for them.
+Whatever your concerns are, our compassionate Alpharetta grandparents’ rights lawyers may be able to help.
+Our team of knowledgeable attorneys understands grandparents’ rights and how to advocate for them.